Having a second baby with a toddler? Here is how I prepared my son for the arrival of a sibling

 2) Take them to your doctor’s visit and scans.

-I would take him every time with me for all my doctor`s visit and sonography and before going for sonography I used to tell him that today we are going to look at the baby and see what is the baby doing inside( is the baby sleeping, or is the baby dancing or is the baby doing potty).
+I would take him every time with me for all my doctor`s visits and sonography and before going for sonography I used to tell him that today we are going to look at the baby and see what is the baby doing inside( is the baby sleeping, or is the baby dancing or is the baby doing potty).
 This would make him laugh and curious.

 3) Let them talk to your unborn child

 I would ask him to talk to the baby.
 Let him ask questions.

 4) Keep telling them that they will become Big brother/Sister of the baby.
 With that, they will have to change the baby’s diapers, apply cream, make them sleep, etc.